SnowDrop23/-Snake-Water-Gun-Game-Python-/README.md

 ```
 You'll be asked to enter:

-0 for Snake
+- 0 for Snake
-1 for Water
+- 1 for Water
-2 for Gun
+- 2 for Gun

 The computer picks randomly.
 Your score is tracked across rounds until you choose to quit.
 ---

 ## How the Logic Works
-The result is looked up from a 2D table where rows are the player's choice and columns are the computer's choice — no long if-else chains needed.
+The result is looked up from a 2D table where rows are the player's choice and columns are the computer's choice.
 ```
          Snake   Water   Gun
 Snake  [  Draw,   Win,  Lose ]